Giving to the University of Illinois Press

 Embarking on a second century of exceptional scholarly publishing

 Join us for our second century!
-We invite your support of exemplary scholarly publishing for specific subject areas and emerging scholarship.
+We invite your support of exemplary scholarly publishing for specific subject areas, emerging scholarship, and internship opportunities for the next generation of publishing professionals.

 The Stephanie and Evelyn So Endowment fund, established in 1995, supports undergraduate and graduate interns with an academic background in the humanities to work at the Press.
 Internships bring a diversity of experiences to our offices and offer students valuable experience in the field of academic publishing.